tkaefer/java-interview/topics/core/collections.md

 - Other features, same as HashSet above (except iteration)

 #### TreeSet
+- class TreeSet<E> extends AbstractSet<E> implements NavigableSet<E>, Cloneable, java.io.Serializable
 - Elements sorted by their natural order (or Comparator passed in constructor).
 - Log(n) time for add/remove/contains operations.
 - Navigable (floor, ceiling, higher, lower, headSet, tailSet operations).
 - Fail fast iterators.
+- TreeSet is implemented using a Self Balancing Binary Search Tree (Red-Black Tree).
+TreeSet is backed by TreeMap in Java.
+- TreeSet doesn’t allow null Object and throw NullPointerException, Why, because TreeSet uses compareTo() method to compare keys and compareTo() will throw java.lang.NullPointerException.
+Till 1.6 null was accepted only as the first element.
+- TreeSet uses compare() and compareTo() methods to compare the objects
+- When one need to perform read/write operations frequently, then TreeSet is a good choice.
+- If we are short on memory, we should go for the TreeSet
+- HashSet‘s performance can be tuned using the initialCapacity and loadFactor, which is not possible for the TreeSet.

 #### ConcurrentSkipListSet